Urvee1810/EDA-Time-series/README.md

 *This project was completed as part of PG Level Advanced Certification Programme in Computational Data Science coursework at Centre for Continuing Education - Indian Institute of Science in collaboration with Talent Sprint*

-A special thanks to Prof. Dr, Shashi Jain & Mentor Mr. Sachin Sharma
+A special thanks to Prof. Dr. Shashi Jain & Mentor Mr. Sachin Sharma

 Problem Statement: Perform Exploratory Data Analysis (EDA) of Retail Sales time series data using visualizations and statistical methods.